 Strengths and Weaknesses

-The following table summarizes the strengths and weaknesses of Uranium Energy Corp.
+Below is a comparison table highlighting key strengths and weaknesses of Uranium Energy Corp.
 (UEC) and enCore Energy Corp.
-(EU) based on their most recent performance metrics.
+(EU) based on their recent financial and operational data.

 | Criterion | Uranium Energy Corp.
 (UEC) | enCore Energy Corp.
 (EU) |